ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 | The series `type` defaults to `'line'` so the only series configuration we need to specify is to tell the series which keys to use to fetch the data to be plotted along the horizontal (x) and | vertical (y) axes.

 [[only-vue]]
-| In this article we will walk through the necessary steps to add ag-Charts to an existing Vue project and produce your first charts.
+| In this article we will walk through the necessary steps to add AG Charts to an existing Vue project and produce your first charts.
 |
 | [[note]]
 | | The "Quick Look Code" above is different to the code that runs in Stackblitz - this is because Stackblitz doesn't support .vue files at this time.
 |
-| ## Add ag-Charts to Your Project
+| ## Add AG Charts to Your Project
 |
 | For the purposes of this tutorial, we are going to scaffold an Vue app with the [Vue CLI](https://cli.vuejs.org/).
 |
-| Don't worry if your project has a different configuration. ag-Charts and its Vue wrapper are distributed as NPM packages and work with any common Vue project setup.
+| Don't worry if your project has a different configuration.
+AG Charts and its Vue wrapper are distributed as NPM packages and work with any common Vue project setup.
 |
 | Let's follow the [Vue CLI instructions](https://cli.vuejs.org/) and run the following in your terminal:
 |